stephengold/LbjExamples/README.md

 For instance, the first tutorial app is named "HelloLibbulletjme".

 To execute "HelloLibbulletjme":
-+ using Bash or PowerShell or Zsh: `./gradlew HelloLibbulletjme`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew HelloLibbulletjme`
 + using Windows Command Prompt: `.\gradlew HelloLibbulletjme`

 ### Demos